 The Drug Crisis in Clarksville, TN

 Although Clarksville is full of scenic views and history, it is also the center of a drug and alcohol crisis.
-In 2018, a national survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that 42,000 Tennesseans suffered from a pain reliever addiction.
+A national survey was conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2018.
+They found that 42,000 Tennesseans suffered from a pain reliever addiction.
 The same survey showed that 258,000 people in Tennessee suffered from alcohol use disorder.
 Further, 377,000 Tennesseans struggled with substance use disorder.
 Not only do thousands of people suffer from these disorders, but many also don’t receive the treatment they need.
 For example, the SAMHSA survey found that 134,000 Tennesseans needed treatment illicit drug abuse, but they didn’t receive it.
 Also, 252,000 Tennesseans needed addiction treatment for alcohol use disorder.
 However, they didn’t receive the treatment they needed.
 Finally, 344,000 Tennesseans needed treatment for substance use disorder, but they didn’t receive treatment.

 Additionally, heroin addiction is a serious problem in Tennessee.
 In 2018, 369 Tennesseans died of heroin addiction.
 This means there was a rate of 5.7 deaths in 2018.
 Consequently, other problems have sprung up due to the heroin crisis.
 Namely, experts attribute new HIV diagnoses to Injection Drug Use (IDU).
 In fact, IDU caused 7% of new HIV cases for males and 11.3% of new HIV cases for females.
 Clearly, addiction is a serious issue in Clarksville, TN.
 However, there are many options for you in the Clarksville, TN area.
 We are ready to help you.
-For more information about addiction treatment in Clarksville or surrounding areas, please call 901-403-7925.
+Please call 901-403-7925 if you want more information about treatment centers in Clarksville and the surrounding areas.

 Addiction Treatment in Clarksville, TN